BA (Hons) Mission and Ministry

 Teaching around the theological background to what we do was really helpful, and brought about a lot of points to consider.
 I am at the beginning of a journey, and that has been the major impact: realising there is a lot to learn and consider.

-If you have any questions about the course or the application process, get in touch with us at email@example.com
+If you are applying to study the programme part-time, you should apply to us direct.
+Contact us at firstname.lastname@example.org for an application form.
+If you have any questions about the course or the application process, get in touch with us by email or by phone on 01246 584229.

 Entry requirements and open access

 This is an open-access programme.
 Our standard entry requirements are 72 UCAS tariff points, but applicants without such qualifications are very welcome to apply and may be able to demonstrate their ability to be successful on this programme in other ways.
 Each year students come with a variety of qualifications.
 Our strong study skills and other support programmes enable those with a broad range of prior achievement to be academically successful and graduate with an award of The University of Manchester.
 If you have studied with another UK Higher Education provider, you might be able to transfer credits you have already gained into a Cliff College programme - see Transfer Arrangements for more information.

 English language requirements for international students

 For full details around English language requirements for visa purposes, please see English language requirements here.
 For this course, international students will need to achieve: